Financial Aid Policies at Colorado Mountain College

 Explanation: A consortium agreement may be established between Colorado Mountain College (known as the Home Institution) and another college (known as the Host Institution) in order to include courses taken at a Host Institution when financial aid enrollment status is calculated.

-Interested students should inquire with the Office of Financial Aid; contact the us for more information.
+Interested students should inquire with the Office of Financial Aid; contact us for more information.

 CMC Financial Aid Consortium Checklist

-Receive a financial aid shopping sheet from CMC.
+- Receive a financial aid offer from CMC.

-If the financial aid offered to you at CMC is sufficient to pay all of the CMC student account, no further arrangements are needed at CMC.
-If financial aid at CMC is not sufficient to pay the student account, contact Student Accounts to set up a Payment Plan.
+- If the financial aid offered to you at CMC is sufficient to pay all of your CMC student account, no further arrangements are needed at CMC.
+If financial aid at CMC is not sufficient to pay your student account, contact Student Accounts to set up a Payment Plan.

 It is important to note that federal financial aid can only pay for coursework fully acceptable to the eligible degree program in which you are enrolled.